unbit/uwsgi-docs/LogEncoders.rst

 The ``msgpack`` encoder
 ***********************

-This is the first plugin officially added to uWSGI sources.
+This is the first log-encoder plugin officially added to uWSGI sources.
 It allows encoding of loglines in msgpack (http://msgpack.org/) format.

 The syntax is pretty versatile as it has been developed for adding any information to a single packet